It4innovations/hyperqueue/docs/jobs/jobs.md

 $ hq job forget <job-selector>
 ```

-By default, only successfully finished jobs will be forgotten.
-You can use the `--status` parameter to forget jobs in
+By default, all completed jobs (finished/failed/canceled) will be forgotten.
+You can use the `--status` parameter to
-other statuses:
+only forget jobs in certain statuses:

 ```console
 $ hq job forget all --status finished,canceled
 ```

-However, only jobs that are completed, i.e. that have finished successfully, failed or have been canceled, can be forgotten.
+However, only jobs that are completed, i.e. that have been finished successfully, failed or have been canceled, can be
+forgotten.
 If you want to forget a waiting or a running job, [cancel](#cancelling-jobs) it first.

 ## Waiting for jobs
 There are three ways of waiting until a job completes: